patrickespake/task_manager_be/README.md

 docker-compose exec rails rubocop
 ```

+## API Documentation

+The API documentation is available at [http://localhost:3000/api-docs/index.html](http://localhost:3000/api-docs/index.html).
+The documentation is generated using Swagger with the help of the `rswag-api` and `rswag-ui` gems.
+By writing RSpec tests, the API documentation is simultaneously generated.

+## Testing the API with Postman

+A Postman collection is available for testing the API endpoints.
+You can access and use it through the following link: [https://www.postman.com/patrickespake/workspace/my-workspace/collection/5866023-a40c3e9d-48b5-4c1e-970a-cd862dc4385f?action=share&creator=5866023](https://www.postman.com/patrickespake/workspace/my-workspace/collection/5866023-a40c3e9d-48b5-4c1e-970a-cd862dc4385f?action=share&creator=5866023)

 ## Contributing to Task Manager BE

 To contribute to Task Manager BE, follow these steps: